mlanza/atomic/docs/functional-first.md

 The distinction between concrete and abstract functions is this.
 A concrete function has a single known type.
 An abstract function, also known as a protocol, has an indefinite number of known types.

-While multimethods are implemented in Atomic, protocols are the strongly preferred form of polymorphism.